MostafaELFEEL/3D-A-Star-Path-planning-simulated-with-CoppeliaSim/README.md

 - cd pathplanning/src/a_star_pathplanning            --(go to package)--
 - mkdir scripts
 - cd scripts
-- Paste a_star.py file in this directory
+4- Paste a_star.py file in this directory.
 - sudo chmod +x a_star.py
 - cd                   --(return to home)--
 - echo "source ~/pathpanning/devel/setup.bash" >> ~/.bashrc      --(so you don't need to source every time you open a new terminal)--

 then you are ready to run the file.

-4- run roscore in a new terminal.
+5- run roscore in a new terminal.

-5- open coppeliaSim using the following commands:
+6- open coppeliaSim using the following commands:

 - cd CoppeliaSim_Edu_V4_3_0_Ubuntu20_04/
 - ./coppeliaSim.sh

 CoppeliaSim should open.

-6- Then open the following scene A_star_simulation_map.ttt
+7- Then open the following scene A_star_simulation_map.ttt

-7- Run the simulation first.
+8- Run the simulation first.

-8- Then open a new terminal and run the following command:
+9- Then open a new terminal and run the following command:

 - rosrun a_star_pathplanning a_star